SagaMS/rsschool-cv/cv.md

 ## Briefly About Myself:

-    I want to be a developer.
+    I am a Beginner developer.
+I am currently studying JavaScript and HTML&CSS.
+And also Python.

 ---